What to See in Vienna: Historical Monuments, Cruises, and Theater

 Karlskirche

-With the Vienna Card, the price instead of €8 is only €5.
+With the Vienna Card, the price drops from €8 to €5.
 Karlskirche is open daily.

 Naschmarkt

-The market is located near the Vienna Theater.
-It is open daily, from 6 AM to 11 PM, and closed on Sundays.
+Naschmarkt is Vienna's most popular market, offering local and international cuisine.
+It's near the Vienna Theater and open daily from 6 AM to 11 PM, closed on Sundays.

 Fairy-tale Belvedere Palace

-The complex also includes the Orangery (today's winter garden) and terraced gardens.
-The entrance fees to the individual parts of the palace are around €17 per person and can be purchased here.
+The complex also includes the Orangery and terraced gardens.
+Entrance fees are around €17 per person and can be purchased here.

 Vienna City Hall

-During your visit to the city hall, you will see the staircase, halls, and the arcade courtyard.
-At the top of the city hall is a statue of the Iron Man, which is one of the symbols of Vienna.
-In the courtyard, in front of the city hall, various festivals, events, and the most famous Christmas markets are regularly held.
-The city hall is also currently the seat of the mayor and the city council.
+Explore the staircase, halls, and arcade courtyard.
+At the top, a statue of the Iron Man symbolizes Vienna.
+The courtyard hosts festivals, events, and the famous Christmas markets.
+The city hall is also the seat of the mayor and city council.

 Schönbrunn Palace

-Admire the magnificent summer residence that belonged to the Habsburg dynasty.
-Opening hours vary during the main season, but this unique palace is open daily.
-With the Vienna Card, you get up to a 15% discount on your visit.
+Visit the magnificent summer residence of the Habsburg dynasty.
+Opening hours vary, but the palace is open daily.
+With the Vienna Card, enjoy a 15% discount.

 Hofburg and Sisi Museum